cjolowicz/cookiecutter-hypermodern-python/{{cookiecutter.project_name}}/CONTRIBUTING.md

 - Include unit tests.
 This project maintains 100% code coverage.
 - If your changes add functionality, update the documentation accordingly.

-Feel free to submit early, though---we can always iterate on this.
+Feel free to submit early, though—we can always iterate on this.

 You can ensure that your changes adhere to the code style by reformatting with [Black]: